eosnetworkfoundation/eos-system-contracts/docs/01_key-concepts/07_powerup_model.md

 #         eosio <= eosio::powerupexec           {"user":"user","max":2}
 warning: transaction executed locally, but may not be confirmed by the network yet         ]
 ```

-## Alternative Ways To Use The PowerUp Model

-You can also use the PowerUp model to power your account with CPU and NET, using an EOS wallet that supports the PowerUp resource model.